 - Drive Shaft

 How does a Radial Fan Work?

-In radial fan, the air hits the fan wheel, turns at the right angle, and is accelerated by radial flat blades on the impeller.
+In a radial fan, the fan wheel gets a gush of air, gets into a right angled position, and is accelerated by flat radial blades on the impeller.
 The accelerated air is discharged radially, thus, the name.
-The airflow is induced by the centrifugal force, which is produced in a rotating column.
+The airflow is induced by the centrifugal force, produced in a rotating column.
 These fans may be belt-driven or motor-driven.

 Radial Fans and other Centrifugal Fans

 There are several types of centrifugal fans, which are distinguished based on their designs.
 Of these, the forward curve, backward curve, airfoil fans, and radial fans are the most popular ones.
 Let’s see the other three fans, in brief, to understand how they differ from radial fans.

 Centrifugal fans are named so owing to their airfoil-profiled blades.
 Airfoil fans are used in applications where ambient or elevated temperatures are involved such as chemical, power generation, metals, resource recovery industries, and so on.
 These fans assure high efficiency as well as quiet operations.
 Dust buildup is one of the drawbacks of this fan.
 Thus, they are more appropriate for clean air applications.

 Forward Curve Fans: